Phalcode/gamevault-docs/docs/server-docs/indexing-and-metadata.md

 #### RAWG API Key

-To use the RAWG integration feature, users can set up a RAWG API Key by configuring the "RAWG_API_KEY" environment variable.
+To use the RAWG integration feature, users can set up a RAWG API Key by configuring the `RAWG_API_KEY` environment variable.
 The API Key can be obtained from the [RAWG Developer Portal](https://rawg.io/login/?forward=developer).
 The free tier of the API should be sufficient for most users.

 > If you encounter limitations with your RAWG API Key, you have the option to upgrade your account on RAWG or [contact us](mailto:contact@phalco.de) for assistance.

 #### Probability Logs for Game Matching

-When the "SERVER_LOG_LEVEL" environment variable is set to "DEBUG", the server logs all probability information during the game matching process.
+When the `SERVER_LOG_LEVEL` environment variable is set to `DEBUG`, the server logs all probability information during the game matching process.
 These logs can be helpful in resolving any mapping issues with games.

 ### Caching Game Information